thekhenzie/Angular_2020/README.md

 3. Checkout branch
 - git checkout baniqued

 4. Paste the codes on your folder.
+You can paste only the src folder of your app.

 5. Commit your code
 - git add .